carj/atom2preservica/README.md

 atom2preservica can be configured via command line arguments or by using a properties file.

-To use a properties file, create a file called credentials.properties in the same directory as the script with the following properties:
+To use a properties file, create a file called `credentials.properties` in the current working directory with the following properties:

     [credentials]
     username=user@example.com